JimmyPun610/BarcodeScanner.Mobile/README.md

 # Pending to fix
 1. CameraView is not shown in Android 10 device

+# Update on 4.2.2.1
+1. Support of Aztec format

 # Update on 4.2.2
 1. Added Scan from image feature